ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-07-02-a-document-processing-framework.md

 ![](/assets/png/dpt/funsd.png){:width="600px"}
 {:style="text-align: center;"}

-If I were to design a solution using the principles I mentioned above, then it would look like the figure below.
-It's a diagram of how I envision a typical document processing solution:
+If I were to design a solution that incorporates all the principles I mentioned above, then it would look like the figure below.
+It's a diagram of how I envision a typical document processing workflow:

 <!-- solution diagram using framework words -->